rmachielse/ember-data-paperclip/README.md

 {{file-upload file=product.photo}}
 ```

-This will cause the following save request:
+When saving, this will cause the following request:

 ```javascript
 // POST /products/1